opendatachina/opendata-shanghai-2014-plan/readme.md

 The plan is in word doc format so this repo provides a csv version of the datasets list.

 Feel free to play with this interesting data.

+updated in 2015: the work plan has not been implemented yet